 3. Don’t Leave it Hanging

 Don’t leave your backdrop hanging on its stand as storage.
 This can cause the same effect as leaving it stored horizontally on the ground.

 4. Have a Few Clamps Handy

 Remember, paper is recyclable!
 We recommend recycling your end sheets instead of trashing them.
-Tip: A box cutter allows for a cleaner edge than a pair of scissors.
+Tip: A utility knife typically allows for a cleaner cut than a pair of scissors.

 6. Clean Your Shoes First!

-Clean your feet or think twice about walking across the paper!
+Clean your shoes or think twice about walking across the paper!
 Footprints can show up in your images, especially with light colored paper.

 7. Only Sweep onto a Flat, Hard Surface

 Your paper backdrop can crinkle and tear once your model steps foot onto it if it’s swept out onto carpet or uneven flooring.
 This will cause your backdrop to go from “seamless” to unsightly!